haukex/igbdatatools/README.md

 Requirements: Python 3.11 and the requirements listed in `requirements.txt`.

-You should place this directory in your `PYTHONPATH` environment variable, e.g. in `.profile`:
+You can place this directory in your `PYTHONPATH` environment variable, see the file `notes/Notes.md` for details.

-        PYTHONPATH="${PYTHONPATH:+${PYTHONPATH}:}$HOME/code/igbdatatools"

-In Windows 10, environment variables can be added for the current user via the Control Panel, in User Accounts you can find a setting "Change my environment variables", or you can press Windows+R and then enter:

-        rundll32.exe sysdm.cpl,EditEnvironmentVariables

 Author, Copyright, and License